Biography of Benjamin Netanyahu

 Childhood and Family

-For the first 15 years of his life, Benjamin practically lived between two countries because his father taught in the US.
+Benjamin spent his first 15 years essentially living between two countries, as his father taught in the US.
 It was also in the US that he completed high school in 1967.

 Military Service and Education

 After graduation, he returned to Israel to serve in the Defense Forces.
-Netanyahu joined the "Sayeret Matkal", a special reconnaissance unit considered elite.
-With them, Benjamin participated in several operations conducted in foreign territories, like Lebanon or Azerbaijan.
-He also fought in the Six-Day War in the Middle East.In 1969, during Operation "Bulmus-4", Netanyahu narrowly escaped drowning when an attack on a boat almost pulled him underwater due to his heavy backpack.
-Three years later, Benjamin got wounded while freeing a plane from terrorists.
-A few months after, he finished his service with the rank of captain.
+Netanyahu joined the "Sayeret Matkal", an elite special reconnaissance unit.
+With this unit, Benjamin participated in several operations in foreign territories, including Lebanon and Azerbaijan.
+He also fought in the Six-Day War in the Middle East.In 1969, during Operation "Bulmus-4", Netanyahu narrowly escaped drowning when his heavy backpack nearly pulled him underwater during a boat attack.
+Three years later, Benjamin was wounded while helping free a plane from terrorists.
+A few months later, he completed his service with the rank of captain.

 He graduated from MIT in 1975 with a bachelor's degree in architecture.
 A year later, he also earned a master's degree in management.
-Subsequently, Benjamin continued his studies in political science at Harvard.
-He financed his studies by taking up a modest position at a consulting firm in Boston.
+Benjamin then continued his studies in political science at Harvard.
+He financed his studies by working at a consulting firm in Boston.

 First Steps in Politics

 In 1977, Netanyahu returned to Israel.
 Initially, he earned a living as the head of marketing for a furniture company.
-However, he was always drawn to public and political activism.Being the son and grandson of individuals with a clear literary talent, Benjamin also possessed a flair for writing.
-He penned articles for globally renowned publications such as "The Washington Post," "Time," "The New York Times," "Le Monde," and others.
+But he was always drawn to public and political activism.Coming from a family with strong literary talent, Benjamin also had a flair for writing.
+He wrote articles for major publications including "The Washington Post," "Time," "The New York Times," "Le Monde," and others.
 He also founded the "Jonathan Netanyahu Anti-Terror Institute," where he started organizing thematic conferences worldwide.

-For two years, he served as Israel's Consul General in the US, after which he became the country's ambassador to the UN.
-He held this position until 1988, working on archives that unveiled the Nazi sympathies of former UN Secretary-General Kurt Waldheim.
+He served as Israel's Consul General in the US for two years, then became the country's ambassador to the UN.
+He held this position until 1988, working on archives that revealed the Nazi sympathies of former UN Secretary-General Kurt Waldheim.
 Even then, Netanyahu established himself as a distinguished orator.

 First Term as Prime Minister

-In 1988, Benjamin Netanyahu decided to return to Israel to start his political career.
-He became a member of the Knesset (Israeli parliament) for the conservative "Likud" party and was appointed as the country's Deputy Foreign Minister.Four years later, the party leader, Yitzhak Shamir, resigned.
-Netanyahu managed to take his place, becoming the leader of the opposition in the Knesset.
-Under his leadership, the Likud party consistently opposed Arab terrorism and the withdrawal of troops from the Gaza Strip.
+In 1988, Benjamin Netanyahu returned to Israel to launch his political career.
+He won a seat in the Knesset (Israeli parliament) for the conservative "Likud" party and was appointed the country's Deputy Foreign Minister.Four years later, when party leader Yitzhak Shamir resigned, Netanyahu seized the opportunity to take his place, becoming the leader of the opposition in the Knesset.
+Under his leadership, the Likud party stood firmly against Arab terrorism and troop withdrawal from the Gaza Strip.

-Yet, his Likud party couldn't secure a majority in the parliament.
-So, throughout his first term, Netanyahu had to work with deputies whose views clashed with his own.
+But his Likud party couldn't secure a parliamentary majority, forcing Netanyahu to work throughout his first term with deputies whose views directly clashed with his own.

-In addition to addressing long-standing conflicts between Arabs and Israelis, Netanyahu aimed to strengthen the country's economy.
+Beyond tackling the long-standing Arab-Israeli conflict, Netanyahu set his sights on strengthening the country's economy.
 He focused on the high-tech sector and promoted free enterprise.

-However, some of his decisions faced public backlash.
-An unsuccessful assassination attempt by Mossad on terrorist Khaled Mashal in 1997 worsened Israel's relations with Jordan.
-Netanyahu and his political colleagues had to personally address the ensuing conflict.
+But some of his decisions sparked public backlash.
+A botched Mossad assassination attempt on terrorist Khaled Mashal in 1997 severely damaged Israel's relations with Jordan.
+Netanyahu and his political allies had to personally step in to address the crisis.

 Further Political Career

-After the unsuccessful elections, Benjamin Netanyahu took a break from politics and toured the world giving lectures as a high-tech business consultant.
+Following his electoral defeat, Benjamin Netanyahu stepped back from politics and traveled the world as a high-tech business consultant, delivering lectures.
 In 2001, Ehud Barak resigned as Prime Minister.
-However, Netanyahu chose not to participate in the elections and even declined the chance to lead the "Likud" party.Ariel Sharon became the new Prime Minister.
+But Netanyahu opted out of the elections and even turned down the opportunity to lead the "Likud" party.Ariel Sharon became the new Prime Minister.
 In 2002, he appointed Netanyahu as Foreign Minister and, a year later, as the Finance Minister.
-In this role, Netanyahu focused on cutting state expenses, reforming the pension system, and reducing taxes.
+In this position, Netanyahu concentrated on slashing government spending, overhauling the pension system, and cutting taxes.

 After another three years, parliamentary elections took place.
 "Likud" came in second, losing to the young liberal party "Kadima".
-However, its leader, Tzipi Livni, couldn't secure support from the members of the Knesset, so Israel's President Shimon Peres entrusted the task of forming a government to Netanyahu.
+But its leader, Tzipi Livni, couldn't lock down support from Knesset members, so Israel's President Shimon Peres handed Netanyahu the job of forming a government.
 He assembled the largest cabinet with 39 ministers.

 During this time, Hillary Clinton, Secretary of State under the Barack Obama administration, visited Israel.
 She advocated for the creation of a Palestinian state, a move opposed by Netanyahu and his coalition.

-In 2009, Benjamin Netanyahu once again took on the role of the country's Prime Minister.
-Around that time, US President Barack Obama demanded that the Israeli government resolve all conflicts with the Arabs within the next two years.
-Netanyahu's proposed plan involved significant curtailment of Palestinians' rights and their complete demilitarization.The politician intended to recognize an independent Palestinian state only if the Arabs would acknowledge Israel as the national home of the Jewish people.
-As a result, relations between the two peoples only deteriorated.
+In 2009, Benjamin Netanyahu returned as the country's Prime Minister.
+Around that time, US President Barack Obama pressed the Israeli government to resolve all conflicts with the Arabs within two years.
+Netanyahu's proposed plan called for severely limiting Palestinians' rights and their complete demilitarization.The politician would only recognize an independent Palestinian state if the Arabs acknowledged Israel as the national home of the Jewish people.
+As a result, relations between the two peoples only got worse.

 In 2012, Netanyahu was re-elected as Prime Minister.
 Two years later, he initiated a military operation in the Gaza Strip in response to missile attacks on Israel.
-This strained the relationship between the Prime Minister and the Obama administration.
+This put a strain on the relationship between the Prime Minister and the Obama administration.

 His growing closeness with Russia also raised concerns.
-Benjamin frequently held joint meetings with Vladimir Putin, discussing collaborative efforts against international terrorism.
+Benjamin regularly met with Vladimir Putin to discuss joint efforts against international terrorism.

-In 2019, with the onset of a new political crisis in Israel that lasted for three years, the Knesset was dissolved.
+In 2019, a new political crisis hit Israel that would last three years, leading to the Knesset being dissolved.
 In the elections, the "Likud" party secured the majority.
-However, Netanyahu couldn't form a coalition either time.
+But Netanyahu couldn't form a coalition either time.
 Snap elections occurred in 2020, and Benjamin returned to the Prime Minister's office.
-By 2021, four significant agreements had been signed, the "Abraham Accords", which aimed at normalizing relations between Israel and Muslim countries like Bahrain, Morocco, Sudan, and the UAE.
+By 2021, four major agreements had been signed - the "Abraham Accords" - aimed at normalizing relations between Israel and Muslim countries like Bahrain, Morocco, Sudan, and the UAE.
 The Prime Minister personally advocated for these agreements.

 Criminal Cases Against Netanyahu

-Netanyahu himself has denied all allegations against him.
-Hearings on these cases are currently still ongoing.
+Netanyahu has denied all the charges.
+The hearings are still ongoing.

 Benjamin Netanyahu's Personal Life

-In the summer of 2023, amid the protests in Israel against the judicial reform initiated by Benjamin, the prime minister himself was hospitalized.
-Initially, doctors reported dehydration, but it was later revealed that he had heart issues.
-Medical professionals installed a pacemaker in Netanyahu, and he successfully underwent the operation.
+In summer 2023, amid protests against his judicial reforms, Netanyahu was hospitalized.
+Doctors initially cited dehydration, but later revealed he had heart problems.
+Doctors installed a pacemaker, and Netanyahu successfully underwent the procedure.

 Benjamin Netanyahu Now

-On October 7th, HAMAS militants began their attack on Israel.
-Their actions caught both the army and the civilian population off guard.
-Israelis had placed their trust in the power of their national intelligence and the reliability of the famed "Iron Dome" missile defense system.However, during the initial hours of the military conflict, residents of areas bordering Palestine had to fend off attackers largely on their own, without the army or police's support.
-This led to an unprecedented wave of criticism directed at Netanyahu.
+On October 7th, Hamas militants launched their attack on Israel.
+The attack caught both the military and civilians completely off guard.
+Israelis had trusted their intelligence services and the famous "Iron Dome" missile defense system.But during the first hours of fighting, residents near the Palestinian border had to defend themselves largely alone, without military or police backup.
+This sparked unprecedented criticism of Netanyahu.